clarivate/wos2vivo/README.md

 ##### run a harvest

 Only an organization name is required.
-See a full list of [Organization Enhanced Names](https://images.webofknowledge.com/WOKRS57B4/help/WOS/hs_organizations_enhanced.html) from the Web of Science.
+See more information on [Organization Enhanced Names](https://images.webofknowledge.com/images/help/WOS/hp_organizations_enhanced_index.html) from the Web of Science.

 ```
 $ wos2vivo --help